awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/source-adding-vpc.md

 **Important**
 Before you begin this procedure, make sure that the following steps have been completed:
-In Amazon VPC, set up your VPC\.
-For more information, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.
+In Amazon VPC, set up your VPC and associated security groups\.
+For more information about VPCs, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.
+For information about configuring security groups to work with your VPC interface, see [Security group considerations](vpc-interface-security-groups.md)\.
 In IAM, [set up MediaConnect as a trusted service](security-iam-trusted-entity.md)\.
 If the source of your flow requires encryption, [set up encryption](encryption-static-key-set-up.md)\.